pablobueno01/FPGA_accelerator_for_GBDT/FPGA_accelerator_for_GBDT/high_performance_processor_python_code_and_data/README.md

 ## feature_importances

-This directory contains the heat map of the feature importances of each model
+This directory contains the heat maps of the feature importances and the top-k features arrays of each model

 ## accuracy_graphics